Antisemitic Propaganda: An Annotated Bibliography and Research Guide

+Antisemitic Propaganda: An Annotated Bibliography and Research Guide is a 1982 book by Robert Singerman.
+It is a bibliographic listing of antisemitica items.

 It contains more than 1,400 entries.

 The list consists of a chronological listing, by year at least, of books, pamphlets, and other sorts of texts, with full bibliographic information.
-In addition each item is assigned a unique 4-digit number with a short, paragraph-length, annotation.
-For example, "Singerman 0121" identifies uniquely a particular imprint of The Jewish Bolshevism.

 Most imprints of the Protocols of the Elders of Zion, not just first editions, that were published in Europe or the United States are listed and uniquely identified, as are many other noteworthy antisemitic publications.

 The book's foreword is by Colin Holmes.
 As of 2007, the work is out of print.

-The book is used extensively by rare book dealers and antiquarians specializing in antisemitica in precisely identifying first editions and rare books or imprints sought after by book collectors.